Market Analysts see XL Fleet Corp. [XL] gaining to $6. Time to buy?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Positions in XL Fleet Corp. stocks held by institutional investors increased at the end of March and at the time of the March reporting period, where 43 institutional holders increased their position in XL Fleet Corp.
-[NYSE:XL] by around 1,216,447 shares.
-Additionally, 44 investors decreased positions by around 1,883,076 shares, while 25 investors held positions by with 19,405,904 shares.
-The mentioned changes placed institutional holdings at 22,505,427 shares, according to the latest SEC report filing.
-XL stock had 17 new institutional investments in for a total of 364,085 shares, while 19 institutional investors sold positions of 526,334 shares during the same period.
+42 institutional holders increased their position in XL Fleet Corp.
+[NYSE:XL] by around 1,215,947 shares.
+Additionally, 45 investors decreased positions by around 1,883,826 shares, while 25 investors held positions by with 19,404,904 shares.
+The mentioned changes placed institutional holdings at 22,504,677 shares, according to the latest SEC report filing.
+XL stock had 17 new institutional investments in for a total of 364,085 shares, while 20 institutional investors sold positions of 527,084 shares during the same period.